visaenator/Buutti_Maze/README.md

 - More time testing and iterating
 5. Formatting
 - Would probably create more files and headers, maybe
-- There might be some room for more functions and clearing the code in whole
+- There might be some room for more functions and making the code more clear